 Liz Marconi, LMSW, MSc, Clinical Social Worker in Hematology/Oncology at Connecticut Children’s Medical Center.
 After Liz earned a Master’s degree in Social Work from Columbia University, in NYC, and a Master’s in Global Health, from Trinity College, in Dublin, Ireland, Liz found her way back to Connecticut.
 Liz currently works as a clinical social worker within the hematology/oncology department at Connecticut Children's Medical Center, where she works with children and young adults, diagnosed with various cancers, to provide support to their families.

 Maurice K. Segall provides direct legal services to nonprofit groups and coordinates and supervises the work of staff and volunteer attorneys.
 He also frequently lectures on legal issues for nonprofits and attorneys.

 He was previously an associate at Cummings & Lockwood and Wofsey, Rosen, Kweskin & Kuriansky.
-He serves on the Risk Management Committee of Family and Children’s Agency, and has served on Boards of several nonprofit organizations including the Fairfield County Bar Foundation, the Wilton Library, Family and Children’s Agency, Connecticut Consortium for Law and Citizenship Education, Connecticut Legal Services, and Curtain Call.
+He serves on the Risk Management Committee of Family and Children’s Agency and has served on the boards of several nonprofit organizations including the Fairfield County Bar Foundation, the Wilton Library, Family and Children’s Agency, Connecticut Consortium for Law and Citizenship Education, Connecticut Legal Services, and Curtain Call.
 He has also served on the Advisory Board for the Fairfield County’s Community Foundation Center for Nonprofit Excellence.

 Maurice is the founder and coordinator of the Fairfield County Bar Association High School Mock Trial Competition, now in its 26th year; and is a recipient of the Liberty Bell Award from the Stamford/Norwalk Regional Bar for outstanding community service, the first practicing attorney ever to receive this honor.